Provide captions for any prerecorded videos with sound.

 How can I test?

-- Play all videos in your eLearning resource without sound and make sure you have an equivalent learning experience to a learner who can hear.
+- Play all videos in your eLearning resource without sound and check you have an equivalent learning experience to a learner who is able to hear.

 - Some tools, e.g. Lectora, have an accessibility checker if you select the Use Web Accessibility Settings option for your title.
 The accessibility checker will identify any multimedia objects in your title and ask you to verify that they have synchronised text equivalents.